-Luke Harrison has been no stranger to the stage throughout his 13 very accomplished years of life.
-From a young age he has appealed to audiences with his mesmerising raw talent and natural ability to captivate a crowd.
-His very first word at 11 months old was “amazing”and that has been the theme of his life ever since.
+Luke Harrison has been no stranger to the stage throughout his 14 very accomplished years of life.
+From a young age, he has appealed to audiences with his mesmerising raw talent and natural ability to captivate a crowd.
+His very first word at 11 months old was “amazing ”and that has been the theme of his life ever since.

 Luke is a gifted Singer, Performer and Actor.
 With an extended range, his repertoire covers Contemporary, Musical Theatre and Pop Opera Fusion.

-Luke has starred in the 2018 Brisbane Lord Mayors Christmas Carols, also in the 2016, 2017 and 2018 Gold Coast Mayors Carols.
+Luke starred in the 2018 Brisbane Lord Mayor’s Christmas Carols and in the 2018 Brisbane Carols by Starlight.
+Luke also performed at the 2016, 2017 and 2018 Gold Coast Mayor’s Carols.
 He performed in the 2015 Gold Coast Production of Opera in the Park, the 2014 Broadbeach Christmas Carols, the 2013 Warner Brothers Movie World White Christmas event and the 2012 Surfers Paradise Christmas Carols.

 Luke has won countless Vocal and Speech and Drama Competitions and Eisteddfods across Queensland and received the highest exam mark in the State by AMEB and Trinity College of London for 2 years.

-Luke is also a talented multi instrumentalist who plays the piano, cello, drums and percussion.
+Luke is a talented screen actor, dancer and multi-instrumentalist who plays the piano, cello, drums and percussion.
 Luke loves screen acting, dance, choir, orchestra and band and enjoys keeping active and fit with a range of sports including basketball and swimming.
+He is also choir director for his charity, Paradise Kids.
 His Academic and Music Scholarship at his private school strengthens his well established performing ability.

 Luke’s goal is to touch lives around the world with his gift of voice, music and performing.
 In February 2017 Luke released his first original song, called Heavens Song, which he co-wrote, along with two covers, You Raise Me Up and The Prayer.
 These were recorded in the United States in July 2016.
 In July 2017 Luke then released the music video for Heavens Song.

-On 25 November 2018 Luke was invited to Represent Australia to judge the Junior Eurovision Song Contest held this year in Minsk, Belarus.
+Luke was invited to Represent Australia, on the panel to judge the Junior Eurovision Song Contest held this year in Minsk, Belarus.

 Keep an eye on Luke Harrison’s social media pages, YouTube and website.
 He is so excited to share his journey with you!